 Those who are against the notion of the Silver Lab being a purebred suggest that the only possible explanation lies with the Weimaraner’s genes being mixed into the gene pool.
 The Weimaraner is similar in appearance and size of a Labrador, except his coat is distinctively silver.

-The two original Silver Labrador breeders are notably Crist Culo Kennels and Beaver Creek Labradors, and their litters can be traced back to the first litter advertised in 1950 by Kellogg’s Kennels.
-Because the silver color was so rare, it meant that back then the dogs were bred with their close relatives to achieve the desired silver color.
+The two original Silver Labrador breeders are notably Crist Culo Kennels and Beaver Creek Labradors.
+Their litters can be traced back to the first litter advertised in 1950 by Kellogg’s Kennels.
+Because the silver color was so rare, it meant that back then the dogs were bred with their close relatives to achieve the color.
 In-breeding is the term to describe this practice, and it is known to produce a wealth of health problems.
-So, not only do those campaigners against the color say that contaminating the Labrador’s gene pool by introducing another breed into the gene pool is inexcusable, but they also say that the Silver Labrador, being in-bred, is riddled with health problems, and that he should never be mixed with other Labradors.
-They also claim that Silver Lab breeders are simply ‘in it for the money’, and that they do not care for the pup or the Labrador breed, they only want to breed as many Silver Labradors as possible with no regard for their health, simply so that they can charge extortionate amounts of money for a so-called ‘rare’ breed.

-Of course, in order to protect breed lineage other breeds should never be mixed with one another and registered as a purebred, this is an awful thing to do and campaigners, if this is true, are right to be angry.
-However, not only do recent studies suggest that there are now enough Silver Labradors around so that inbreeding is now not an issue, nor is it practised by reputable breeders, but to this day there has never been any proof of wrongdoing.
+Of course, in order to protect breed lineage, other breeds should never be mixed and registered as a purebred.
+This is an awful thing to do and campaigners, if this is true, are right to object.
+However, recent studies suggest that there are now enough Silver Labs around so that inbreeding is not an issue.
+Inbreeding is not practiced by reputable breeders, and to this day there has never been any proof of wrongdoing.

 All coat colors are controlled by a set of genes.
 Specifically, in standard Labradors you will read that the B and E genes influence coat color for Black, Chocolate and Yellow.
 However, the silver color is controlled by a different gene, the D gene.
 The D gene is present in all standard Labrador colors.
 The gene acts like a switch, on for full color and off for diluted.
 To understand it a little more, all genes come in pairs, this pair being the big ‘D’ and little ‘d’.
 The big D produces full strength coat color and the little d produces a dilute color.